NATO Rapid Deployable Corps – Italy: History

+The formation served in Afghanistan as part of the International Security Assistance Force in 2005 and, in collaboration with other international forces, was fully engaged in military operations there.
+Then, in July 2023, it was designated the headquarters of the Allied Reaction Force, a NATO grouping ready to deploy at particularly short notice.

 Structure

-NRDC-IT is operationally led by NATO's Joint Force Command Headquarters in Naples or Brunssum.
-Its staff comprises soldiers from 18 NATO member states, but the Commander and a large part of the staff are Italian.
+NRDC-ITA is operationally led by NATO's Joint Force Command Headquarters in Naples or Brunssum.
+The Commander and a large part of the staff are Italian.
 Normally, the Corps commands only a support brigade, but it can command further support units as well as a number of divisions or brigades.
+On 1 July 2025, the Multinational Division South (MND-S) in Florence was assigned operationally to the corps for the duration of one year.